LCTT/TranslateProject/sources/tech/20160815 The cost of small modules.md

 ### Packages vs modules

-It’s important to note that, when I say “modules,” I’m not talking about “packages” in the npm sense.
+It’s important to note that, when I say “modules”, I’m not talking about “packages” in the npm sense.
 When you install a package from npm, it might only expose a single module in its public API, but under the hood it could actually be a conglomeration of many modules.

-For instance, consider a package like [is-array](https://www.npmjs.com/package/is-array).
-It has no dependencies and only contains[one JavaScript file](https://github.com/retrofox/is-array/blob/d79f1c90c824416b60517c04f0568b5cd3f8271d/index.js#L6-L33), so it has one module.
+For instance, consider a package like [is-array][8].
+It has no dependencies and only contains [one JavaScript file][9], so it has one module.
 Simple enough.

-Now consider a slightly more complex package like [once](https://www.npmjs.com/package/once), which has exactly one dependency:[wrappy](https://www.npmjs.com/package/wrappy).
-[Both](https://github.com/isaacs/once/blob/2ad558657e17fafd24803217ba854762842e4178/once.js#L1-L21) [packages](https://github.com/npm/wrappy/blob/71d91b6dc5bdeac37e218c2cf03f9ab55b60d214/wrappy.js#L6-L33) contain one module, so the total module count is 2\.
+Now consider a slightly more complex package like [once][10], which has exactly one dependency: [wrappy][11].
+[Both][12] [packages][13] contain one module, so the total module count is 2\.
 So far, so good.

-Now let’s consider a more deceptive example: [qs](https://www.npmjs.com/package/qs).
+Now let’s consider a more deceptive example: [qs][14].
 Since it has zero dependencies, you might assume it only has one module.
 But in fact, it has four!

-You can confirm this by using a tool I wrote called [browserify-count-modules](https://www.npmjs.com/package/browserify-count-modules), which simply counts the total number of modules in a Browserify bundle:
+You can confirm this by using a tool I wrote called [browserify-count-modules][15], which simply counts the total number of modules in a Browserify bundle:

 ```
 $ npm install qs